Sm1321/Python_DSA/3.Array_and_List/README.md

-# Python_DSA
+- Pratice Python Problems on Lists
-- Pratice Python Problems from other sources.
+- Problem from the other sources from sinternet.